Pros And Cons Of Living In Melbourne, FL

 three men watche footbal

-While there are many activities available in the city of Melbourne, FL’s downtown area, there isn’t much nightlife to enjoy.
-There are several pubs and clubs but most will close shortly after midnight with only a few staying open till 2 am.
-For those who like to go out and party all night long, maybe Melbourne, FL isn’t the right place for you.
-While there isn’t much nightlife to enjoy, there are cities in Melbourne’s close proximity that can offer that.
-Those who do decide to move to Melbourne but still want to spend long nights clubbing, Orlando is rather close and has plenty of nightlife excitement.
+While many activities are available in the city of Melbourne, FL’s downtown area, there isn’t much nightlife to enjoy.
+There are several pubs and clubs, but most will close shortly after midnight, with only a few staying open till 2 am.
+For those who like to go out and party all night, maybe Melbourne, FL, isn’t the right place for you.
+While there isn’t much nightlife to enjoy, there are cities in Melbourne’s proximity that can offer that.
+For those who decide to move to Melbourne but still want to spend long nights clubbing, Orlando is relatively close and has plenty of exciting nightlife.

 Potentially dangerous animals

 The state of Florida is known for the presence of some rather dangerous animals.
-While Melbourne, FL wildlife isn’t as deadly as its Australian’s counterpart, you do need to be careful and watch out for alligators.
-These sweet water creatures are a part of Florida’s ecosystem and with the wetlands and canals that can be found throughout Melbourne, there is a risk of running into some of these predators.
-If or when you meet face to face with one of them, don’t go hugging the alligator as their kind of cuddles might not suit your physical capabilities and don’t let your dog play in swamps or canals.
+While Melbourne, FL, wildlife isn’t as deadly as its Australian counterpart, you do need to be careful and watch out for alligators.
+These sweet water creatures are a part of Florida’s ecosystem, and with the wetlands and canals that can be found throughout Melbourne, there is a risk of running into some of these predators.
+If or when you meet face to face with one of them, don’t hug the alligator as their kind of cuddles might not suit your physical capabilities, and don’t let your dog play in swamps or canals.

 Lack of geographical diversity

 Overall, the whole state of Florida is mostly a flat surface.
-There aren’t many hills in Florida or mountains for that matter.
+There aren’t many hills in Florida, or mountains, for that matter.
 The highest point in the state is in the northern part of the state and goes only to 345 feet.
-In Melbourne, FL it is the same case in regards to geographical diversity.
+In Melbourne, FL, the same case applies regarding geographical diversity.
 This leaves the area flat and less exciting for those who are more attracted to hiking than they are to surfing.

 Hurricanes and red tides

 We could write ballads about the weather in Florida, but even ballads have their climax.
-In regards to Florida’s weather, and by extension, Melbourne’s, unfortunately, you can’t have 234 days of sunshine and hot temperatures without the risk of hurricanes.
-Hurricanes are an effect of the tropical climate that exists in most parts of Florida and with them flooding can also occur.
-A good thing to Melbourne’s location is the fact that the risk of hurricanes is actually less here than it is in other coastal areas of Florida.
-Still, there is a certain level of risk but this is known all across the Florida coast.
-Aside from the hurricane season, Florida and Melbourne as well, is affected by red tides.
+Regarding Florida’s weather, and by extension, Melbourne’s, unfortunately, you can’t have 242 days of sunshine and hot temperatures without the risk of hurricanes.
+Hurricanes are an effect of the tropical climate in most parts of Florida, and flooding can also occur with them.
+A good thing about Melbourne’s location is that the risk of hurricanes is less here than in other coastal areas of Florida.
+Still, there is a certain level of risk, but this is known all across the Florida coast.
+Aside from the hurricane season, Florida and Melbourne are also affected by red tides.

 Property Insurance